whatisnuclear/website/energy-density.md

-A single fuel pellet may weigh [about 10 grams](https://www.cameco.com/uranium_101/fuel-processing/fuel-manufacturing/) so it contains 40,000 MJ in a typical reactor and 800,000 MJ in a breeder.
+A single fuel pellet may weigh [about 10 grams](https://www.cameco.com/uranium_101/fuel-processing/fuel-manufacturing/) so it contains 40,000 MJ in a typical reactor and 800,000 MJ in a breeder reactor.
 Thus we can compare its content to other fuels.

 {:.table .table-striped}
 | Material | Energy Density<br/> (MJ/kg)| Equivalent to<br/> fuel pellet in LWR | Equivalent to fuel<br/> pellet in breeder|